Nemanja0033/Code-Library/README.md

 # Code Commerce

-CCode Commerce is an eBook web store that allows users to purchase and download a wide range of eBooks.
+Code Commerce is an eBook web store that allows users to purchase and download a wide range of eBooks.
 The platform also features an admin dashboard for managing products efficiently.

 ## Table of Contents